rearc-data/covid-19-yu-group/README.md

 ## DataSet Desciption

 Yu Group at UC Berkeley is working to help forecast the severity of the COVID-19 epidemic both for individual counties and individual hospitals.
-This release contains both the Prediction Model and a Severity Index datasets produced by the Yu Group.
+This release contains datasets for the Prediction and a Severity Index models produced by this team.

 ## More Information:
 - Source: [Yu Group | UC Berkeley](https://www.stat.berkeley.edu/~yugroup/index.html)